Key PTSD Symptoms And Triggers In Adults

 - Present-centered therapy

-Medication may also be prescribed in some instances.
+Medication may also be prescribed in some treatment plans.
 Never start, stop, or change the way you take medication without first consulting your doctor or psychiatrist.

 How does PTSD affect a person's daily life?

-Post-traumatic stress disorder can affect numerous aspects of a person’s day-to-day life.
+Posttraumatic stress disorder can affect numerous aspects of a person’s day-to-day life.
 They may startle easily, have frequent nightmares, and experience difficulty concentrating and trusting others.
-A person with PTSD may also wish to avoid a variety of situations that they may associate with the traumatic events they’ve experienced; after a traumatic event, avoidance symptoms can be very common.
+A person with PTSD may also wish to avoid a variety of situations that they associate with the traumatic events they’ve experienced—avoidance symptoms like refusing to leave home or misusing substances—is very common.
 PTSD can negatively impact a person’s work or school performance, as well as their interpersonal relationships.

-What can happen if post traumatic stress disorder or PTSD are not treated?
+What can happen if you don’t get PTSD treated?

-In some cases, untreated PTSD may worsen over time.
+In many cases, untreated PTSD worsens over time.
 It’s possible that a person with untreated PTSD may go on to experience suicidal thoughts and other concerning psychological effects.
-It may be especially important that a person living with post-traumatic stress disorder seeks help if they also have other mental health problems.
+It may be especially important that a person living with posttraumatic stress disorder seeks help if they also have other mental health concerns.

 How can you help someone with PTSD symptoms?

-If you’d like to help someone with this disorder, it can be vital to exercise patience and compassion.
-Educating yourself on PTSD can be beneficial as well.
+If you’d like to help someone with this disorder, exercise patience and compassion.
+Educating yourself on PTSD can be beneficial for this purpose.
 Try to offer your support, learn about their triggers, and support them in any way you can.
 You might also encourage them to seek treatment.

 Can flashbacks cause panic attacks?